willwulfken/MidJourney-Styles-and-Keywords-Reference/Pages/Sponsors.md

 <div align=center>

 <h3>Thank you to all of my sponsors!
-I appreciate your support!</h3>
+Thank you for your support!</h3>

 <br>